Passive (non-electric) flow-through countertop devices:

 Because each tablet contains a fixed amount of magnesium metal, usually in the range of 50 to 80 milligrams, the total amount of H2 gas which can be produced from each tablet is also fixed.
 Although the theoretical maximum amount of H2 gas which can be produced from one tablet (under ideal conditions) can be calculated based upon the amount of magnesium in the tablet (usually indicated on the label), not all of the H2 gas which can be produced will be produced because 1) some magnesium will react while still in the container due to exposure to environmental water vapor (humidity); 2) not all of the magnesium contained within the tablet will necessarily react when placed into water because of the formation of oxides on the magnesium particles (passivation).

-Regardless of how much H2 is produced, all of it will not dissolve into the water.
+Regardless of how much H2 is produced, not all of it will dissolve into the water.
 This is because a portion of the gas will escape into the air and be wasted.
 The percentage of H2 produced which actually dissolves into the water is typically in the 25% to 75% range.
-This percentage can be influenced (and often improved upon) by altering tablet variables such as magnesium particle size and acid content, and environmental variables such as temperature, reaction time, and pressure.
+This percentage can be influenced (and often improved upon) by altering tablet variables such as magnesium particle shape & size, and acid content, as well as environmental variables such as temperature, reaction time, and pressure.

 Calculating the amount of ingestible H2 based on the PPM measurement: